AdobeDocs/commerce-extensibility/src/pages/amazon-sales-channel/prerequisites.md

 1. [Self authorize](https://developer-docs.amazon.com/sp-api/docs/self-authorization) your application to generate access keys.

-When you creating an account from the App Builder application UI, you will need the following set of Amazon credentials:
+When you create an account from the App Builder application UI, you will need the following set of Amazon credentials:

 | Field | Where to get |
 | --- | --- |